 Corrected entry: In the kitchen scene, when Agador gives Armand the Turkish coffee, you can see a bit of the ironing board with the clothes basket on top of it.
 If you look to the right of the ironing board, there is an article of clothing on the end.
 However, in the next shot when Albert walks in, only the clothing basket is on the ironing board.

 Correction: The beginning of the scene is shot closer in, toward Armand and Agador, so we don't see anything but the top of the basket until after Albert enters and greets Armand.

-Corrected entry: How did Albert manage to show up at the door as Val's mother the night the Keeleys are there when the only way out of his room is through the door that leads into the living room where the Keeleys, Val and Armand are?
+Corrected entry: How did Albert manage to show up at the front door as Val's mother the night the Keeleys are there, when the only way out of his bedroom (which he is still in by the time the Keeleys show up) is through the door that leads into the living room where the Keeleys, Val and Armand are?